moelholm/sls-with-cdk/infra/README.md

 # Infrastructure code

 This directory contains the AWS CDK infrastructure code that must be run before you can deploy the application services (lambda functions i.e.).
-More concretely it configures the following:
+It configures the following:

-- S3 bucket `cautious-invention-deployments`: this is where _serverless_ installs generated AWS CloudFormation scripts
+- An S3 bucket: this is where _serverless_ installs deployments
+- 2 x IAM Groups: `serverless` and a project specific  one.

-- IAM Group `cautious-invention`: this group is configured with the IAM permissions required by the _serverless_ CLI tool
+The first group contains generic permissions required by serverless: access to the S3 bucket etc.).

+The second group contains permissions specific to the serverless project: access to the cloud formation stack, lambda function, cloudwatch log group, etc.

-Find the core infrastructure code in `lib/infra-stack.ts`.
+PRO-TIP: Find the core infrastructure code in `lib/serverless-stack.ts` and `lib/infra-stack.ts`.
+All other files are basically AWS CDK framework related files caused by the typescript runtime environment.

 This module comes with a skeleton for unit tests (using _jest_).
 But non are implemented.

-## Instructions

-Generate the AWS CloudFormation template and install it into your AWS account.

-Create an IAM user and add it to the IAM Group.

-Use that IAM user when working with the _serverless_ CLI.

 ## A few useful commands